nikitapatil1203/CI-CD_Project/spring-boot-app/README.md

 mvn clean package
 ```

-The above maven target stroes the artifacts to the `target` directory.
+The above maven target stores the artifacts to the `target` directory.
 You can either execute the artifact on your local machine
 (or) run it as a Docker container.

 ** Note: To avoid issues with local setup, Java versions and other dependencies, I would recommend the docker way. **